meltingscales/potemkeys/README.md

 Works on Windows 11, and tested on Ubuntu.

+## This tool sucks, it doesn't do X!

+See [./TODO.md](./TODO.md).
+Or fork this repo and add it yourself, and make a Pull Request, maybe I will add it.

 ## How do I use it?

 See <https://github.com/HenryFBP/FGfGwK/releases> and download the provided exe/binary file.